Testing at the speed of COVID

 Many more studies of all types are underway, including whether patient samples could be collected in less invasive ways than the long nasopharyngeal swab commonly used now.
 Researchers are studying whether people can collect their own samples, eliminating the need to travel to a health care facility and conserving PPE for health care workers.

-Also, as of July 22, the Stanford Clinical Virology Lab learned from the FDA that they can begin pooling samples from multiple testing subjects pending a final review by the agency.
+Also, as of July 22, the Stanford clinical virology laboratory learned from the FDA that they can begin pooling samples from multiple testing subjects pending a final review by the agency.
 This will enable conservation of test resources and streamline routine testing.
 The method is likely to be critical for quickly identifying and suppressing outbreaks in communal living situations, including skilled nursing facilities, college dormitories and jails.

-Meanwhile, researchers in Boyd’s laboratory and other labs at Stanford are working to understand whether and how long-term protection from the virus occurs, either after initial infection or vaccination.
+Meanwhile, researchers in Boyd’s laboratory and other Stanford labs are investigating whether long-term protection from the virus occurs after infection or vaccination and if so, how long it lasts.
 They’ve set up blocking assays to determine whether the antibodies detected by the serology assay are able to prevent the spike protein from binding to the human receptor protein, ACE2, or otherwise prevent the virus from infecting cells.